dkokkinos/eulerproject/README.md

 * the matrix should not have predefined dimensions, the dimensions should be calculated at runtime.
 * the matrix should be provided in plain text with space separated values (so that it's easy to import such a matrix from a text file)
 * the number of adjacent numbers should be a variable.
 The problem states 4 adjacent numbers,  but we will treat it as a variable.
 * the type of adjacent numbers we are going to calculate (are they going to be diagonal, vertical or horizontal?)
-This enables us to extend the application to support any type of adjacent numbers (for example a cross) without many modifications.
+This enables us to extend the application to support any type of adjacent numbers (for example a cross).
-* the type of calculation (the result here is a product, but I think it would be wise to isolate that calculation from the template algorithm)
+* the type of calculation (the result here is a product, but we isolate that calculation from the template algorithm)

-Just to make clear what a horizontal, vertical and diagonal adjacent numbers are, I've colored 4 adjacent "modes" in the matrix bellow.
+As a clarification, horizontal, vertical and diagonal adjacent numbers are shown in the matrix bellow.
 * vertical -> red
 * horizontal -> yellow
 * diagonal 45 degrees -> green